Purpose of the survey

 Why was my household selected?

-It is important that all selected households complete the survey in order to make sure the results represent the whole community.
-This means that decisions made about services provided by government, local councils and community groups are made using the most accurate information.
+It is very important that all selected households complete the survey to make sure the survey results represent the whole community, so that decisions made based on the results of this survey, such as the services provided by government, local councils and community groups, are made on the right information.

 All household members over the age of 15 are included in the Monthly Population Survey.
 The questions can usually be answered for all of your household members in a few minutes and the answers can be provided by any adult member of the household, or all members of the house can complete their own section online, over the phone or in person.